 Fad Vs Fab: Skincare You Should Use And Skincare You Should Avoid

 For instance, most of us want our skincare products to smell good.
 But did you know that fragrance in skincare is one of the most common skin irritants?
 There are many such ingredients that you’d be surprised to know about.
-In addition, some of these ingredients such as rose oil and bakuchiol can do wonders to your skin and need your attention.
+In addition, some of these ingredients such as rose oil and bakuchiol can do wonders for your skin and need your attention.

 Read on to find out more.